 If protein bars are powering you through your workouts, it's worth considering the impact on your health.
 With recent studies showing that UPFs may increase the risk of depression and type 2 diabetes, refuelling with these snacks may be impacting your reasons for exercising in the first place.
 A simpler protein snack – maybe a handful of raw nuts, a hard-boiled egg or plain yogurt – will help you hit your macros without serving up a long list of additives.

-"I'd avoid 99% of fast foods," says Dr Williams.
+"I'd avoid 99% of fast foods," says Dr Williamson.
 "Many have trans fats: fats or oil that have been synthetically altered."
 Banned in some parts of the world, but only restricted by voluntary agreement in others (including the UK), trans fats are linked to higher risk of stroke and heart disease thanks to their impact on unhelpful cholesterol.
 So why are fried foods such a problem?

 Trans fats are sometimes created deliberately through 'hydrogenation' – a process that slows the deterioration of oils.
 But they can also occur when fats or oils are raised to high temperatures, for example in deep fat fryers.
 Baked fries made with a spritz of olive oil or crisped in an air fryer can be much tastier, and healthier too.
 Go easy on the salt, though – it's a major risk factor in cardiovascular health.